oktay-acar/javascript-projects/counter/README.md

 ## 💡 Notes

 - The counter does not require any backend server.
 All the operations _(increase, decrease, reset)_ are handled on the frontend using **Vanilla JavaScript**.

 ---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to fork the repository, open issues, or submit pull requests.

+---